securelay/specs/README.md

 - Accept `Content-Type: multipart/form-data`.

+- Enable push notifications to subscribing private key owners. *n* times a day the subscribers may be fed the same information that is available with `?stats` query during GET at the private path.

+- Support streams.
+POST at (public | private) path => GET at (private | public) path under `/streams`.
+Essentially, the Securelay server redirects to a http-relay service with the proper unique path.

 # API
 The following documents the API by using `curl` and the original Securelay server: https://securelay.vercel.app as example.
 POSTs in the following examples have `Content-Type: application/x-www-form-urlencoded`.